harmony-one/h/progress/gheis-mohammadi.md

+#2025-10-18 Sat:
+Last week we identified a potential root cause behind the **missing download details** issue and the observed **gaps between block requests**.
+I created [PR 4956](https://github.com/harmony-one/harmony/pull/4956), which introduces comprehensive improvements to block cache management and validation within the staged stream synchronization process.

+This PR enhances reliability by:
+- **Removing unused cache logic** from the stage block hashes component to simplify the system and reduce complexity.
+- **Adding strict validation** for cached block hashes before use, ensuring data integrity.
+- **Implementing automatic cache cleanup** when corrupted or incomplete block data is detected, enabling a self-healing mechanism that restores synchronization reliability without manual intervention.

+In addition, I implemented [PR 4957](https://github.com/harmony-one/harmony/pull/4957), which introduces a **retry mechanism for leader nodes**.
+Previously, leader nodes could skip synchronization entirely when `handleDownload` was called, leading to potential sync gaps.
+The new retry logic ensures continuous synchronization attempts for leaders, improving network consistency.

+The PR 4956 were deployed on **devnet and testnet**, showing a **significant improvement in stability**.
+Since deployment, the “missing download details” issue has not reappeared, and overall stream sync reliability has improved across the network.

+---

 # 2025-10-12 Sat:
 Last week I continued working on stream sync preparation for mainnet, focusing on improving stability and resolving remaining testnet issues.
 Since the latest deployment, devnet has been fully stable, running smoothly without a single incident — a strong indicator of readiness for broader rollout.

 On the other hand, testnet RPC nodes still show some instability under heavy load.
 When overloaded with requests, certain nodes stop responding, and restarts do not fully resolve the issue.
 We’ve observed a few errors like “block hash download failures,” but these appear unrelated to the core problem.
 Investigations, redeployments, and tests are ongoing as we work to pinpoint the exact cause and strengthen stream sync stability ahead of the mainnet release.

+---

 # 2025-10-4 Sat: